 5. Credit card and liability accounts

-If the Balance column is negative, you need to recheck your record transactions and reconcilation to troubleshoot a credit card balance.
-If using downloaded transactions, have you added the payment from the bank account and then matched it from the credit card side (or vice versa) or did you use Transfer?
+If the Balance column is negative, you need to recheck your record transactions and reconciliation to troubleshoot a credit card balance.
+If using downloaded transactions, have you added the payment from the bank account and then matched it from the credit card side (or vice versa), or did you use Transfer?
 If not, you may have added it from both the bank and the credit card or liability account, causing duplicate transactions.
 To fix it, undo one of the added transactions and then match it.

 If you need advice or services on any aspect of bookkeeping, accounting, and tax, our specialists are ready to help.
 Get in touch with us for a free quote.